 Among all the spectacular breakthroughs and discoveries to occur in medicine within the last century, few, if any, have had as profound of an impact on the lives of patients as the discovery of insulin in 1921—transforming diabetes from a certain death sentence to a chronic, but manageable health condition.

 Now, as the community celebrates the 100-year anniversary of the achievement, discussion around insulin is often centered around affordability for patients.
-Despite the rising cost of insulin has been in the spotlight for years, the fight to improve affordability of insulin is one that has been characterized by a lack of attainable solutions.
+Despite the rising cost of insulin having been in the spotlight for years, the fight to improve affordability of insulin is one that has been characterized by a lack of attainable solutions.

 However, recent developments have some suggesting the long-awaited shift towards greater affordability may be coming sooner rather than later.
 In June 2021, Walmart announced plans to partner with Novo Nordisk to launch the first private brand analog insulin.
 In August 2021, the US Food and Drug Administration granted its approval for an interchangeable biosimilar product in insulin glargine-yfgn (Semglee), which is approved for improving glycemic control in adults and pediatric patients with type 1 diabetes and in adults with type 2 diabetes.